 Automated Speed Enforcement is proven to effectively enforce speed limits, increase driver awareness and decrease injuries and fatalities as a result of motor vehicle collisions in other Canadian provinces and countries around the world.

-On January 13, 2020, Council directed staff to initiate a one-year automated speed enforcement pilot program to be used in designated school zones and community safety zones through the City of Hamilton.
+On September, 20th 2021, Council directed staff to initiate a full time automated speed enforcement program to be used in designated school zones and community safety zones through the City of Hamilton.
 The program supports the City of Hamilton Vision Zero Action Plan and the principles of Vision Zero to reduce speeds and overall injuries as a result of motor vehicle collisions.

 What is Automated Speed Enforcement (ASE)?